It would be nice to know what that oddly shaped trap bar weighs so you can keep an accurate log of your training.

 Table of Contents

-A trap bar is used as an alternative to straight-bar deadlifts, to keep the weight more favorably centered in line with your body, instead of in front of your legs the way straight-bar deadlifts have to be done.
+A trap bar is used for strength training as an alternative to straight-bar deadlifts, to keep the weight more favorably centered in line with your body’s center of gravity, instead of in front of your legs the way straight-bar deadlifts have to be done.
 People with back issues have an easier time doing the trap bar deadlift, whether due to injury or degeneration.
 Not as much pressure is put on their hips and spine.

-It is also called a hex bar because of its 6-sided (hex) shape.
+It is also called a hex bar because of its 6-sided (hex) shape, which has developed later to replace the original diamond-shaped trap bar developed by Al Gerard that had a simpler construction.

 It has enough room for the average person to step into, grab the handles, and lift the loaded bar up.